satti-hari-krishna-reddy/kestra-auto-heal/README.md

     **Description:** Captures and saves the current state of the monitored workflow during failures.

 6. Summarize Results
-Once the self-healing workflow completes, it sends a summary notification to Slack with the workflow status and snapshot details.
+Once the self-healing workflow completes, it sends a summary notification to discord with the workflow status and snapshot details.

     **Task:** `send-summary`

     **Description:** Notifies stakeholders with an execution summary for transparency.

 7. Global Error Handling
-If the self-healing workflow itself encounters a critical failure, an email alert is sent to administrators for immediate action.
+If the self-healing workflow itself encounters a critical failure, an discord alert is sent to administrators for immediate action.

     **Error Task:** `notify-on-critical-error`

-    **Description:** Sends an email on critical workflow errors.

 ## 🚀 How to Run
 ### Prerequisites